galaxyxone/openlinks/README.md

 ## Create-Personal-Website-on-IPFS
 - Using IPFS public gateway, easily create personalized web-pages with user defined hyperlinks, photos, article, recipe(text), social post.
 Login to the app, add your links and create your own website link using IPFS.
 Users returned a CID and link. login and change the website and user is returned new link.

 If youre using brave, the website will load using IPFS itself.
-If youre not using brave, then the website loads using the IPFS public gateway.
+If youre not using Brave, then the website loads using the IPFS public gateway.

 - Eventually upgrade with IPNS- website links dont change

 - Add videos- display video as well

--Ability to edit pages and ipns
+-Ability to edit pages and IPFS

+-Decentralized login

 ## Program Flow